 Below is a Rhino Skeleton (Minus the horn), on display at Mkomazi National Park as reminder of the dark days of horrid killings targeting the species trophies.

-Deputy Conservation Commissioner in-charge of the Arusha National Park, Albert Mziray pointed out that it was high time that the Black Rhino species should be re-introduce in the park something which got the Minister’s nod.
+Officials at the Arusha National Park, believe that it is high time that the Black Rhino species should be re-introduce in the park something which got the Minister’s nod.

 While Arusha National Park has almost every feature that can be found in other destinations, such as a Mountain, a Lake, a crater, Savannah Plains, dense forestry, rivers and historical sites in addition to rich variety of wildlife, the destination still needs some added attractions to make it an all-in-one park.